Since there is a part 1, I owe you a second part. Otherwise I would have called this posting:

 - Take the decision.

-From experience I would say it rather works like that:
+From experience, I say it rather works like that:

 - Subconsciousness already takes the decision, but you do not notice yet.

-- You might fight the decision and try hard to keep yourself on (the old) track
+- You might even fight the decision and try hard to keep yourself on (the old) track

-- Some external event might allow you to consider a change, often these events are unpleasant ones such as I lost my job in the economic crisis.
+- External event might allow you to consider a change, maybe unpleasant ones such as I lost my job in the economic crisis.
 There was no such event for me.

-- But if there is no external trigger you have to invent one.
-That’s can be harder than being pushed by inescapable destiny.
+- If there is no external trigger, you have to invent one.
+That can be harder than being pushed by inescapable destiny.

 - You start drafting spreadsheets (see above) to catch up and rationalize, retro-actively.

-- You start talking about the decision you are going to take, the first attempts are not rhetorically brilliant – in particular you convince yourself.
+- You start talking about the decision you are going to take.
+The first attempts are not rhetorically brilliant; you mainly convince yourself.

-- You are in the middle of a black empty space – a worm hole – a black hole, whatever you may call it.
+- You are in the middle of a black empty space, a worm hole, a black hole.
 The only way out is through (stolen from Alanis Morissette).

-- You reached the other side of the worm hole and only then you know that have taken your decision.
+- You reach the other side of the worm hole. and only then you know that have taken your decision.

-Of course this does only work if you have a chance to gradually develop a decision rather than being forced to switch gears at once, such as: Search for a new job, quit your old job, take two weeks of vacation.
-As a self-employed consultant I had this chance and I think I had actually started to work self-employed in field 1 in order to be able to transition to field 2 in the way described above.
+This works better, if you have a chance to gradually develop a decision rather than being forced to switch gears at once (Such as: Search for a new job, quit your old job, take two weeks of vacation, start the new job).
+As a self-employed consultant I had the option of smooth evolution.
+I think I had actually started to work self-employed in field 1 in order to be able to transition to field 2 in the way described above.

-I had made my decisions the spreadsheet way before, but I missed some fundamental changes that the lack of development time did not allow me to ponder on.
-So I believe in spite of all the hyperactivity in our high-speed world (yes, I know this is a cliché) there are processes that need time and that cannot be accelerated.
+I had made my decisions the quick spreadsheet way before, but I missed fundamental changes that the lack of development time did not allow me to ponder on.
+So, I believe in spite of all the hyperactivity in our high-speed world there are processes that need time and that cannot be accelerated.